Methylated spirits is another word for denatured alcohol. Or Ethynol alcohol that has been de-naturalized.

 Stimulate Hair Growth?

-Urban legend has it that using methylated spirits on your scalp can hope your hair grow faster.
+Urban legend has it that using methylated spirits on your scalp can hope your hair grows faster.
 The alcohol content of the methylated spirit is said to be the catalyst.

 But the truth is just as methylated spirits is dangerous if it gets on your hands or face, it is also dangerous on your scalp.